Gomez in line for new Liverpool deal with Jota and Keita set to follow | Goal.com

 Jota is in line for a significant pay rise having impressed since his move from Wolves in 2020, while Liverpool are keen to tie down Keita as the Guinea midfielder enters the final year of his current contract.

-On the way out is Neco Williams, with talks progressing with both Nottingham Forest and Fulham over a possible £16 million ($19m) permanent transfer.
-Forest believe they are favourites, but sources have told GOAL that an agreement is still to be reached.
+On the way out is Neco Williams, with a free agreed with Nottingham Forest over a £17 million ($20m) permanent transfer.
+Personal terms between club and player are still to be finalised.

 Young left-back Owen Beck, meanwhile, is set to join Portuguese side Familicao on a season-long loan deal, with Rhys Williams, Tyler Morton, Leighton Clarkson, Jake Cain, Paul Glatzel, Jack Bearne and Sepp van den Berg all in line for temporary moves before the window closes.